Close Menu

 Carrying debt is stressful, but so is facing an unexpected expense without any savings.
 Nearly one-third of U.S. adults have more credit card debt than emergency savings, a concerning reality that highlights the challenge many face in balancing debt repayment and financial security.
 Without an emergency fund, even a small surprise expense can force you to rely on high-interest credit cards, deepening the debt cycle.

-This reliance can create a vicious cycle in which the burden of debt grows, leading to increased stress and anxiety about finances.
+This reliance can create a vicious cycle in which debt burdens grow, leading to increased stress and anxiety about finances.
 An emergency fund acts as a safety net, allowing you to handle life’s unpredictability without derailing your financial progress.

 Understanding the Risks of No Savings